-(a) Determination of Non-responsibility.
-The following are reasons a bidder may be declared non-responsible:
+- (a) Determination of Non-responsibility.
+The following are reasons a bidder may be declared non-responsible: - (1) The bidder is not a regular dealer or supplier of the goods or services offered; - (2) The bidder does not have the ability to comply with the required delivery or performance schedule; - (3) The bidder does not have a satisfactory record of performance as documented by the requesting agency's Department Director or designated representative or as referenced by other jurisdictions or customers;

-- (1) The bidder is not a regular dealer or supplier of the goods or services offered; - (2) The bidder does not have the ability to comply with the required delivery or performance schedule; - (3) The bidder does not have a satisfactory record of performance as documented by the requesting agency's Department Director or designated representative or as referenced by other jurisdictions or customers; - (4) The bidder does not have a satisfactory record of integrity or the bidder is currently disbarred or suspended by the State of Colorado or other Colorado jurisdiction or political subdivision; - (5) The bidder does not have the necessary facilities, organization, experience, technical skills or financial resources to fulfill the terms of the contract/purchase order; or - (6) The bidder of construction and/or maintenance services has a demonstrated record of safety violations. - (7) Inability to meet the required contract performance schedule. - (b) Appeal.
+- (4) The bidder does not have a satisfactory record of integrity or the bidder is currently disbarred or suspended by the State of Colorado or other Colorado jurisdiction or political subdivision; - (5) The bidder does not have the necessary facilities, organization, experience, technical skills or financial resources to fulfill the terms of the contract/purchase order; or - (6) The bidder of construction and/or maintenance services has a demonstrated record of safety violations. - (7) Inability to meet the required contract performance schedule. - (b) Appeal.
 When a bid is declared "non-responsible," the City purchasing rules and regulations require that the bidder be notified and given an opportunity to appeal that determination.
-If he believes that the non-responsible determination was erroneous, arbitrary or capricious, the bidder has the right to protest according to the rules and regulations for protested solicitations or awards contained herein (Section 10.9).
+If he believes that the non-responsible determination was erroneous, arbitrary or capricious, the bidder has the right to protest according to the rules and regulations for protested solicitations or awards contained herein (Section 10.9). - (c) The City at its sole discretion may determine a bidder non-responsible or may waive any requirement when deemed in the City's best interest.